wjakob/nanobind/README.md

 <img src="https://github.com/wjakob/nanobind/raw/master/docs/images/perf.svg" alt="Runtime performance benchmark" width="850"/>
 </p>

-This shows that the overheads of calling a _nanobind_ function is lower than the cost of calling an equivalent CPython function.
+This shows that the overhead of calling a _nanobind_ function is lower than that of an equivalent CPython function.
 The difference to _pybind11_ is _significant_: a ~**2× improvement** for simple functions, and **~8× improvement** when classes are being passed around.
 Complexities in _pybind11_ related to overload resolution, multiple inheritance, and holders